-We are members of the Tenant Participation Advisory Service This means we are informed about new ideas, best practice, updates to legislation etc.
+We are members of the Tenant Participation Advisory Service.
+This means we are informed about new ideas, best practice, updates to legislation etc.

 We train, update and support our staff and committee in tenant participation, communication and equalities issues by providing an induction covering these topics to all new members of staff, providing training for them at suitable intervals and keeping the internal Intranet up to date with details of tenant participation activities.
-Most recently training on tenant participation took place with the Management Committee on 5 June 2018.
+The next training session for the Management Committee is scheduled for May 2021.